-- 11.28 Valuation techniques include using recent arm's length market transactions for an identical asset between knowledgeable, willing parties, if available, reference to the current fair value of another asset that is substantially the same as the asset being measured, discounted cash flow analysis and option pricing models.
-If there is a valuation technique commonly used by market participants to price the asset and that technique has been demonstrated to provide reliable estimates of prices obtained in actual market transactions, the entity uses that technique. - 11.29 The objective of using a valuation technique is to establish what the transaction price would have been on the measurement date in an arm's length exchange motivated by normal business considerations.
+11.28 Valuation techniques include using recent arm's length market transactions for an identical asset between knowledgeable, willing parties, if available, reference to the current fair value of another asset that is substantially the same as the asset being measured, discounted cash flow analysis and option pricing models.
+If there is a valuation technique commonly used by market participants to price the asset and that technique has been demonstrated to provide reliable estimates of prices obtained in actual market transactions, the entity uses that technique.

+- 11.29 The objective of using a valuation technique is to establish what the transaction price would have been on the measurement date in an arm's length exchange motivated by normal business considerations.
 Fair value is estimated on the basis of the results of a valuation technique that makes maximum use of market inputs, and relies as little as possible on entity-determined inputs.
-A valuation technique would be expected to arrive at a reliable estimate of the fair value if - (a) it reasonably reflects how the market could be expected to price the asset, and - (b) the inputs to the valuation technique reasonably represent market expectations and measures of the risk return factors inherent in the asset.
+A valuation technique would be expected to arrive at a reliable estimate of the fair value if: - (a) it reasonably reflects how the market could be expected to price the asset; and - (b) the inputs to the valuation technique reasonably represent market expectations and measures of the risk return factors inherent in the asset.

-No active market: equity instruments
+No active market

-- 11.30 The fair value of investments in assets that do not have a quoted market price in an active market is reliably measurable if - (a) the variability in the range of reasonable fair value estimates is not significant for that asset, or - (b) the probabilities of the various estimates within the range can be reasonably assessed and used in estimating fair value. - 11.31 There are many situations in which the variability in the range of reasonable fair value estimates of assets that do not have a quoted market price is likely not to be significant.
-Normally it is possible to estimate the fair value of an asset that an entity has acquired from an outside party.
-However, if the range of reasonable fair value estimates is significant and the probabilities of the various estimates cannot be reasonably assessed, an entity is precluded from measuring the asset at fair value. - 11.32 If a reliable measure of fair value is no longer available for an asset measured at fair value (eg an equity instrument measured at fair value through profit or loss), its carrying amount at the last date the asset was reliably measurable becomes its new cost.
-The entity shall measure the asset at this cost amount less impairment until a reliable measure of fair value becomes available.
+- 11.30 The fair value of ordinary shares or preference shares that do not have a quoted market price in an active market is reliably measurable if: - (a) the variability in the range of reasonable fair value estimates is not significant for that asset; or - (b) the probabilities of the various estimates within the range can be reasonably assessed and used in estimating fair value. - 11.31 There are many situations in which the variability in the range of reasonable fair value estimates of assets that do not have a quoted market price is likely not to be significant.
+Normally it is possible to estimate the fair value of ordinary shares or preference shares that an entity has acquired from an outside party.
+However, if the range of reasonable fair value estimates is significant and the probabilities of the various estimates cannot be reasonably assessed, an entity is precluded from measuring the ordinary shares or preference shares or preference shares at fair value. - 11.32 If a reliable measure of fair value is no longer available for an asset measured at fair value (eg ordinary shares or preference shares measured at fair value through profit or loss), its carrying amount at the last date the asset was reliably measurable becomes its new cost.
+The entity shall measure the ordinary shares or preference shares at this cost amount less impairment until a reliable measure of fair value becomes available.